-Unfortunately, the level of systematic unpreparedness is not only reflected in the lack of capacity to meet consumers' needs.
-Even the engineering issues of meeting cold weather requirements has been woefully inadequate.
+Unfortunately, this level of systematic unpreparedness is not only reflected in the lack of installed capacity to meet consumers' needs.
+Even the engineering building blocks of meeting cold weather requirements have been woefully inadequate.

 The report from the Public Utilities Commission of Texas (PUCT) clearly identifies a core root cause for the winter rolling blackouts and a conventional set of recommendations not requiring particularly large deployments of either capital or technological expertise: